eljost/td/README.md

 The script uses a slightly modified version of Sergey Astanin's **tabulate** module (https://bitbucket.org/astanin/python-tabulate) and **peakdetect** from Sixten Bergman.
 Thanks to them.

 ## Installation
-td requires:

-    Python 3.x
-    numpy
-    simplejson
-    scipy
-    matplotlib

-Optional packages are:

-	python-docx
-	argcomplete
+Clone this repository with ``git clone https://github.com/eljost/td.git`` and run ``python setup.py install`` in the cloned directory.

 The **argcomplete** module (https://pypi.python.org/pypi/argcomplete) has to be configured separately.
 When using **argcomplete** *td* looks for files with *.out* and *.log* extensions.

-## Installation
-Clone this repository with ``git clone https://github.com/eljost/td.git`` into ``[path]`` and add the following paths to your environment variables:

-    [path]/td/bin to $PATH
-    [path]/td to $PYTHONPATH

 ## Usage
 Display the help message with all available commands: